-The SRA Board follows the four following principles in setting the contribution levels for, and the management of, the fund.
+The SRA Board considers the following four principles in setting the contribution levels for, and the management of, the fund.
 These principles were consulted on publicly in June 2020.

 Principle one - The overriding principle is to maintain the viability of the fund